A Four-Stage Data Augmentation Approach to ResNet-Conformer Based Acoustic Modeling for Sound Event Localization and Detection: Acknowledgment

 \begin{IEEEbiography}[{ }]{Hua-Xin Wu} received the B.E. degrees in 2016 from the Southeast University.
 Since 2016, he has been with iFlytek Research on multimodal speech recognition and keyword spotting.
 His current research interests include keyword spotting and sound event detection. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Jia Pan} received the B.S. and M.S. degrees in 2006 and 2009, respectively, from the Department of Electronic Engineering and Information Science, University of Science and Technology of China, Hefei, China, where he is currently working toward the Ph.D. degree.
+\begin{IEEEbiography}[{ }]{Jia Pan} received the B.S., M.S. and Ph.D. degrees in 2006, 2009 and 2020, respectively, from the Department of Electronic Engineering and Information Science, University of Science and Technology of China, Hefei, China.
 Since 2009, he has been with iFlytek Research on speech recognition and spoken dialogue systems.
 His current research interests include speech recognition and machine learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Feng Ma} received the B.Eng. and M.S. degrees from the Department of Electronic Engineering and Information Science, University of Science and Technology of China, Hefei, China, in 2009 and 2012, respectively.
 He is currently with iFlytek Research, Hefei, China.
 His current research interests include acoustic echo cancellation, microphone arrays, and robust speech recognition. \end{IEEEbiography}